Skip to main content

 When you unlock every achievement in a category, something special happens: a banner appears in that section of your achievements page.

 Each category has a unique banner — illustrated, full-width, scaled for mobile and desktop — that only renders when the entire section is complete.
-It's a visual signal that you've gone the distance in that part of your life.
-Not a badge alongside the others — a transformation of the whole section into something that reads as finished.
+It replaces the badge grid, signaling that the whole category is done.

 Most people will never see most banners.
 That's the point.
 They're something to work toward.